 The world is constantly changing, and technology is without a doubt the most revolutionary sector.
-Machining services, custom 3d printing, and so much more are available today.
+Machining services, custom 3d printing, 3d modeling, and so much more are available today.
 And in this article, we’ll look at how the latter has affected the industries we’ll discuss later.
 So, let’s get this party started.

 The following are five industries that have benefited the most from 3D printing: